ae-chutkul/quickwebp-streamlit/README.md

 ## Features

 - Upload multiple JPG/PNG images at once
-- Adjust WebP compression quality (20% – 95%)
+- Adjust WebP lossy compression
 - Show original and converted file sizes
 - Progress bar with elapsed time
 - Download all converted images as a ZIP